 Before we dive into the nitty-gritty of how to become a virtual tax preparer, let us first understand why tax preparation services are in demand among so many people.

 Preparing and filing taxes is a time-consuming event.
 According to the IRS, the estimated tax preparation time is 13 hours.
-And if you’re not versed with the tax code, it could be more.
+And if you’re not well-versed in the tax code, it could be even more.
 Preparing and filing taxes involves recordkeeping, learning about the law or tax form, preparation of the forms, and then assembly and sending of the forms of the IRS.

-Although there are now online self-filing forms, people who are not very tech-savvy will still take more time learning how the thing works.
-A professional tax preparer can efficiently work because they have the experience and knowledge in tax preparations.
+Although there are now online self-filing forms, people who are not very tech-savvy will still take more time learning how the program works.
+A professional tax preparer can work efficiently because they have experience and knowledge in tax preparation.

-Although you are paying the government with taxes, the government may also owe some money you in some way.
+Although you are paying the government with taxes, the government may also owe some money you for overpayment.
 Tax professionals can identify areas where you can maximize your tax refund.
 For instance, if you overlook tax deductions and credits, then you lose money.
-Tax preparers know the ins and outs of the tax code so that their clients can get as much money as possible.
+Tax preparers know the ins and outs of the tax code so that their clients can pay as little as possible in taxes.

 Finally, professional tax preparers save their clients from potentially costly tax mistakes.
 Simple mistakes like typos in your social security number to complex computational errors can spell penalties, delays, and even tax cases that the IRS can lodge against a taxpayer as a result of an audit.

 Therefore, professional tax preparers play a vital role in ensuring that their clients pay the right amount of taxes while taking advantage of as many credits and deductions as possible.
-And because preparing taxes can be complex and toiling, tax preparers can ease these burdens from their clients, making the tax season a stress-free time for them.
+And because preparing taxes can be complex and stressful, tax preparers can ease these burdens for their clients, making the tax season a stress-free time for them.